-The methodology of Somatotyping has evolved from attempts to classify the human physique or figure in relation to the 3 main elements of Embryogenesis (based on the three tissue layers "Endoderm", "Mesoderm" and "Ectoderm").
+The methodology of Somatotyping has evolved from attempts to classify the human physique or figure in relation to the 3 main elements of Embryogenesis (based on the three tissue layers 'Endoderm', 'Mesoderm' and 'Ectoderm').
 This was proposed by the Constitutional Psychology theories of William Sheldon during the 1940’s, whereby he associated human body types with certain temperaments.

 Psychological profiling based on anatomical features is today not accepted as valid, however, several aspects of Sheldon's theories have held the interest and following of a string of colleagues and researches, some of whom have made significant propositions and modifications to his work.

-Somatotyping methodology has drawn criticism from far and wide as being too subjective and presumptuous, yet it remains the single most accepted means of determining and classifying body shapes.
+Somatotyping methodology has drawn criticism from far and wide as being too subjective and too presumptuous, yet it remains the single most accepted means of determining and classifying body shapes.

-If you take a closer look and get drawn into the nuts and bolts of this topic as I have, you will note that there has been extensive research by numerous contributors to the methodology.
-After Sheldon’s initial works, among which the likes of contributors like Parnell, Heath and Carter, and later Rempel expanded on former studies.
+If you're inclined to research this topic a little deeper – and get drawn into the nuts and bolts (as I have), you'll note that there's been extensive research by numerous contributors to the methodology.
+After Sheldon’s initial works, contributors like Parnell, Heath and Carter, and later Rempel – expanded on former studies.

 It makes assessments and determinations by obtaining information from comparative body measurements (anthropometry) or photographic data, or a combination of the two sources.

-Accordingly, a person with extreme muscular tendencies was classified by the archetypical number 171.
+'Accordingly, a person with extreme muscular tendencies was classified by the archetypical number 171.
 Individuals displaying rounder Endomorph tendencies would be classified as 771, while those showing extreme Ectomorph characteristics would be classified by the number 117.

 As mentioned, subsequent research and modifications of the methodology, most notably by Heath and Carter, have allowed it to evolve significantly from Sheldon’s times.
-In the 2-D "somatocharts" (exemplified below), Carter and Heath (1990, pp. 389-406) show the layout of the components resembling those in Sheldon’s "cluster charts", however numbers can be rounded off to the nearest half-unit).
+In the 2-D 'somatocharts' (shown below), Carter and Heath (1990, pp. 389-406) show the layout of the components resembling those in Sheldon’s 'cluster charts' (however, the numbers can be rounded off to the nearest half-unit).

 It should be noted that certain somatotype ratings which are high in endomorphy and/or mesomorphy, cannot also be high in ectomorphy.
 By the same token, individuals showing high ectomorphy will not possess high endomorphy and/or mesomorphy.
 Low endomorphy and mesomorphy will naturally be high in ectomorphy.

 Although most of us reflect a dominant somatotype in our anatomy, we each possess qualities of the other 2.

-In certain cases, 2 somatotypes can be reflected in an individual's anatomy and physiology, with minimal presence of the third type.
-In my example, as a person of average height, relatively large bone structure and reasonable muscle bulk with moderately fast metabolism, I estimate my rating as 4-2-4.
-I primarily reflect the tendencies of the 2 somatotypes Endomorph and Ectomorph, with a small presence of mesomorphy.
-I am therefore what you would call an Endo-Ectomorph.
+In my case, I'm a male caucasian of average height, relatively large bone structure and reasonable muscle bulk with moderately fast metabolism.
+I've estimated my rating as 4-2-4, and primarily reflect the tendencies of the 2 somatotypes Endomorph and Ectomorph, with a small presence of 'mesomorphy.'

-The different somatotypes are not only distinguishable by the length, shape and density of the bones, muscles and lengths of the tendons, but also by individual metabolic tendencies and physiological constitutions.
+The different somatotypes are not only distinguishable by the length, shape and density of the bones, muscles and lengths of the tendons – but also by individual metabolic tendencies and physiological constitutions.

-Even if one's genetic traits are carefully considered, it is not scientifically possible to gauge exactly what the influence of genetic inheritance is on levels of overall fitness.
+Even if genetic traits are carefully assessed and taken into account, it is not scientifically possible to gauge exactly what the influence of genetic inheritance is on levels of overall fitness.

 The different somatotype factors and characteristics play an integral role in response and adaptation to exercise (both aerobic and anaerobic).
 Working realistically with genetic gifts and/or drawbacks will make you a more efficient trainee in terms of results anticipated and achieved.